What gold coins are IRA eligible?

 The Process of Adding Gold Coins to Your IRA

-Setting up a Self-Directed IRA: In order to include gold coins into your IRA, you will need to create a self-directed IRA (SDIRA) with an accredited custodian.
+Setting up a Self-Directed IRA: In order to add gold coins into your IRA, you will need to create a self-directed IRA (SDIRA) with an accredited custodian.
 This IRA lets you buy precious metals, real estate, and private equity.
 Consult a financial consultant to find the right custodian for your investment goals.

 Funding your SDIRA: Once you have your SDIRA is in place then you’ll need to start funding it via directly transfer or transfer from an existing IRA or another qualified retirement plan.
 Consult with an advisor to your finances and a custodian to ensure a smooth and compliant transfer process.